-Just like peanut butter and almond butter, tahini makes the perfect glue to hold together your favourite power ball (or bar recipe).
+Just like peanut butter and almond butter, tahini makes the perfect glue to hold together your favorite power ball (or bar recipe).

-If you're a member of That Clean Life, you can add this creative Pumpkin Tahini Energy Ball recipe to your meal plan for a power packed pick-me-up.
+If you're a member of That Clean Life, you can add this creative Pumpkin Tahini Energy Ball recipe to your client’s meal plan for a power-packed pick-me-up.

 But don't stop here!

-Tahini can be used in a baking, anywhere you would use peanut butter.
+Tahini can be used in baking, anywhere you would use peanut butter.
 Yes, even cookies!